daisygunn/la-petite-traveller/README.md

 ### **Known bugs and fixes**

-As part of my testing I wanted to ensure that all of my clickable links worked & opened up in a new page, two of the links when clicked gave a 404 error message:
+As part of my testing I wanted to ensure that all of my clickable links worked & opened up in a new page, I found that two of the links when clicked gave a 404 error message:

 ![](assets/README-files/images/error_404_message.png)

 This has now been resolved and all of the links work.
-### **Further testing**

 Throughout the entire process, I used Google Dev Tools and Unicorn revealer to debug the website and its layout, this allowed me to check the responsiveness of the site and quickly debug any issues that I came across.

-- The website was initially designed in turquoise but this failed the contrast validator:
+I also used a number of Accessibility tools in order to design a fully accessible website, this brought up some issues and so I had to make some big changes to the colour scheme.
+The website was initially designed in turquoise but this failed the contrast validator:

 ![](assets/README-files/images/contrast_test_failed.png)

-- So I decided to change the main colour to a darker blue to improve the websites accessibility:
+- So I decided to change the main colour to a darker blue to improve the overall accessibility:

 ![](assets/README-files/images/contrast_test_passed.png)